-He is the Chair of the British Society for Literature and Science and Editor of the Journal of Literature and Science.
+He is a former Chair of the British Society for Literature and Science and the current Editor of the Journal of Literature and Science.

 James’s interests lie broadly in 18th, 19th and 20th century poetry and poetics, as well as in thinking about the relationship between poetry, philosophy and science.

 He is currently working on a monograph that focuses on ‘animal life’ in the poetry of William Wordsworth. the project builds upon recent research concerning the relation between Romantic literature and science, the development of animal rights movements in the period in the period, and renewed contemporary continental philosophical interest in animals and the nonhuman.

 Keir is a specialist in the social history of medicine and has published books and articles on: public health, diseased meat (tuberculosis and BSE), medicine and charity, Victorian hospitals, the history of nursing, and the twentieth-century history of Bethlem (Bedlam).
 Having completed a book for Palgrave on the social history of medicine in Europe from 1500 to the present, he is currently working on projects related to: public health in rural Wales, river pollution, and on Gothic fiction and Victorian medicine.

 He is a a co-director of the Collaborative Interdisciplinary Study for Science, Medicine and the Imagination Research Group, and editor of Studies for the Society for the Social History of Medicine monograph series published by Routledge.